UMT-Recruiting/unitedmasters/README.md

 ## How to run
 I developed this using Python 3, PyCharm and Flask.
 There are a couple of dependecies in the requirements file.
 Please are steps to run it:

-pip install Flask
+> pip install Flask
-pip install validators
+> pip install validators

- py .\main.py

-OUTPUT:

-(venv) PS:> py .\main.py
+> py .\main.py

- Serving Flask app 'main' (lazy loading)

-Environment: production

-WARNING: This is a development server.
-Do not use it in a production deployment.

-Use a production WSGI server instead.

-Debug mode: off

-Running on http://127.0.0.1:4000/ (Press CTRL+C to quit)

-Note: I wrote this in PyCharm.
-It can be ran in the IDE as well.

 ## Unit tests
 The unit tests are in the file test.py.
-They contains 3 unit tests that test the main functionality of the service.
+They contains 3 unit tests that test the basic functionality of the service.

 Example: python -m unittest test